 The AIESEC committee and my buddies where extremely enthusiastic and exited to have us.
 Their energy, positivity and friendliness was admirable and motivated me at every moment I was sceptical or stressed.
 Because of course there were challenging moments as well.
 For example, because of a very tight planning and language barriers.
 But it’s only a project of six weeks, which is actually over in a blink of an eye.
 And now it’s done, I am grateful for every moment because it taught me a lot about myself.
 For example, that I am actually capable of more than I think when I let go of the negative thoughts like ‘what might happen or go wrong’ and just do it, go with the flow!

 As a separate experiment, a fellow project intern and I started the Instagram account ‘wanderswithpurpose’.
-We were greatly supported by the interns and AIESECers in this, even when it was not officially part of the project.
-So I am really grateful for all the time and energy they spend to help and empower us to make it a succes!
+The interns and local AIESECers supported us greatly, even when it was not officially part of the project.
+So I am really grateful for all the time and energy they spend to help and empower us to make it a success!

 I am happy that I joined this project and met so many inspiring people and new friends.
 This is of great value to me and it will definitely help me in choosing the right career path, the kind of people I want to surround myself with and the personal values I want to hold on to.
 As the AIESECers always said; it’s a life in six weeks!